jinchenglee/CarND-Vehicle-Detection/README.md

 ###Discussion

-####1.
-Briefly discuss any problems / issues you faced in your implementation of this project.
-Where will your pipeline likely fail?
-What could you do to make it more robust?
+#### Problems / issues and TODO list

 1. Shadow areas on the road and tree shades gave me problems of false positives.
-I managed to filter those out using color threshold. self.hist_range = (50,256)
+I managed to filter those out using color threshold. self.hist_range = (50,256) but this is very training data specific.
 2. The boxes are pretty bumpy (changing in sizes too fast), which means the bounding boxes are not very stable across consecutive frames.
 Maintaining a box size history and low pass filtering temporally should resolve this.
-3. A neural-network based classifier should be of more robust that worths a try other than linear SVM implemented.
+3. A neural-network based vehicle classifier should be of more robust that worths a try other than linear SVM implemented.
+Same for lane detection.
 4. Pipeline is implemented sequentially.
 It is a good experiment trying to implement parallelism utilizing multi-cores of PC or even using CUDA for functions can be done in parallel, say the window searching pieces to further improve performance to achieve real-time.